We are hiring! Please click here to tell us more about you: https://hushforms.com/hollandassociatesobx-secure-file-transfer

 I believe that people can change, and that change can be facilitated with counseling.
 In order to create change a client must be motivated and committed to the process and we work together to create therapeutic goals.
 A trusting relationship between the client and the counselor is crucial in order for therapy to be effective.
 I will do my best to ensure that an environment is created that supports such a relationship.
 I believe that practicing mindfulness in order to expand self-awareness and develop insight is an important part of initiating the process of change.
 Learning to treat yourself with self-compassion and kindness is an essential step as well.
 I consider my approach to counseling to be eclectic.
 Although at this time my primary focus is EMDR therapy, as appropriate, I will adapt my theoretical framework, techniques and approach based on the situation, personality and needs of my client.
 Drawing from several different therapeutic techniques I approach every client’s individuality and situation with sensitivity and flexibility.

--Not accepting new clients at this time in Nags Head.
-Waitlist Closed. –
+-Currently accepting new clients in Nags Head.-

 MY LICENSES